-Freshman applicants who meet the course requirements will be evaluated on the basis of high-school grades, class rank and entrance examination scores.
 These factors will be used to determine the applicant's probability of completing the requirements for the desired degree.
-Applicants who have earned a cumulative average of C+ on the defined preparatory units above and who score 800 on the SAT or 17 on the ACT may be admitted to USCB.
-Exception to admission requirements will be considered for applicants who present written documentation to the Director of Admissions for review and re-evaluation of original decision.
+Applicants who meet these requirements may be admitted to USCB.
+Exception to admission requirements will be considered for applicants who present documentation to the Director of Admission for review and re-evaluation of the original decision.